The Ten Demandments

 8) Do not take what is clearly, (or even questionably), not yours as being an entitlement from "LOVE".

 10) Lust not after the blessings that "LOVE" has seen fit to bestow upon others.
-But, be overwhelmingly thankful for your own blessings from "Love"- no matter how humble.
+But, be overwhelmingly thankful for your own blessings provided by "Love"- no matter how humble.

 The Poetry of Wendy Johnson